 FOUNDERS

-Karishma Swali’s practice spans couture, craft, and cultural preservation.
-Since 1998, she has led Chanakya International, a pioneering embroidery and textile house that has collaborated with over 50 of the world’s leading fashion maisons.
-In 2016, she founded the Chanakya School of Craft, a nonprofit dedicated to reframing craft as a site of authorship and agency for women.
-Her contributions to the cultural sector have been recognised internationally, with honours including the Chevalier de l’Ordre national du Mérite and the Officier dans l’Ordre des Arts et des Lettres by the Consul General of France in Mumbai, on behalf of the French government, the BOF 500, and the Badass Art Woman Award (BAWA).
+Karishma Swali’s work spans couture, textile development, and cultural preservation.
+Since 1998, she has led Chanakya International, an embroidery and textile atelier that has collaborated with many of the world’s leading fashion houses.
+In 2016, she founded the Chanakya School of Craft, a non-profit institution dedicated to expanding access to craft education and reframing embroidery as a site of contemporary expression, authorship, and agency for women.
+Her contributions have been recognised internationally through honours including the Chevalier de l’Ordre national du Mérite, the Officier dans l’Ordre des Arts et des Lettres, Cavaliere dell'Ordine della Stella d'Italia, the BOF 500, and the Badass Art Woman Award (BAWA).

-Avantika is a social entrepreneur and multidisciplinary artist whose work explores the intersections of education, imagination, and civic responsibility.
-In 2014, she founded ACE, a not-for-profit initiative offering holistic, curiosity-led learning to children.
-ACE now serves over 200 students annually and operates the ACE Book Club, a mobile library that expands access to literature and cultural experiences in underserved communities.
+Avantika Swali is a social entrepreneur and multidisciplinary artist whose work engages education, environmental responsibility, and collective learning.
+In 2014, she founded ACE, a non-profit initiative centred on curiosity-led education for children.
+The programme now works with over 200 students annually and runs the ACE Book Club, a mobile library initiative that expands access to books and cultural resources across underserved communities.

 CHANAKYA INTERNATIONAL